 Once the divorce is finalized, there are miscellaneous issues for spouses to consider, such as a change of name and health insurance.
 In most cases, name changes are typically approved unless it is done to avoid creditors or prosecution.
 A court order will legally change your name, at which point you can bring a copy to the appropriate agencies, like the Social Security Administration, to change all your legal paperwork accordingly.

 For health insurance, spouses will not be able to continue being covered by the other party’s insurance once the divorce is finalized.
 The easiest way to be covered is for the non-insured spouse to seek coverage through their employment, if possible.
 If not, there are two other options they can consider.
 First, COBRA (Consolidated Omnibus Budget Reconciliation Act) which allows divorced spouses and children to be covered when coverage would otherwise be lost.
 This maintains the status quo of health insurance, but it is generally more expensive than other plans.
 It is also designed to be of temporary duration – usually around 36 months.
 Or, the non-covered spouse can seek their own plan through the Affordable Care Act, which would allow them to purchase an individual policy.
 No matter what, these options will likely be more expensive than a shared family plan, so you should consider that when seeking out a final judgment to your divorce.

-If you want to know more about NJ divorce laws, contact the law offices of Peter Van Aulen for a free consultation today, at 201-845-7400.
+If you want to know more about NJ divorce laws, contact the law offices of Peter Van Aulen for a free initial consultation today, at 201-845-7400.